ljj898/CMDFD-Dataset-and-Deepfake-Detection/README.md

 ## Contents

 1. **Code**
-   - The source code used for the experiments in the paper.
+   - The source code used for the experiments described in the paper.
+This includes scripts for training and evaluating the proposed models.

 2. **CMDFD Dataset**
-   - The proposed Cross-Modal Deepfake Dataset (CMDFD) is available for download via [this link](#).
+   - The proposed Cross-Modal Deepfake Dataset (CMDFD) is available for download via [this link](https://drive.google.com/drive/folders/198w2kdRmf64lrELJ2H1df66PFJmb64DG).

 Please ensure you follow the dataset's license agreement and citation requirements when using it for your research.